ahanba/hiatus/README.markdown

    Reports errors if a target segment is blank.

 + **Identical Translation**
-   Reports id source and target segments are same
+   Reports errors if source and target segments are same

 + **Alphanumeric Strings in Target but NOT in Source** (Defined as **unsourced**)
    Valid only when **target** is non-Alphabet language (i.e. Japanese, Chinese, Korean...).